Every year, hundreds of thousands of women die during pregnancy or childbirth, due to lack of access to appropriate care and services.

 We’re committed to helping countries achieve Sustainable Development Goal 3.1, which aims to reduce the global maternal mortality ratio to less than 70 deaths per 100,000 births by 2030.

 With this in mind, maternal health sits at the heart of many of our programmes – and we’re working closely with governments and other organisations to improve maternal and neonatal services in many countries.
 By doing so, we’re giving many more women access to the quality, affordable care they need.

-Learn more about the Sustainable Development Goals on the United Nations' website.
+Read about the Sustainable Development Goals on the UN website.

 In 2017, we estimate our services saved the lives of 23,900 women, who would otherwise have lost their lives during pregnancy or childbirth.